Lincoln County, Mississippi

 Lincoln County is a county located in the U.S. state of Mississippi.
 As of the 2020 census, the population was 34,907.
 Its county seat is Brookhaven.
 The county was created by the legislature on April 7, 1870, during the Reconstruction Era.
 It was formed from portions of Lawrence, Pike, Franklin, Copiah, and Amite counties.
 It was named for Abraham Lincoln, the 16th President of the United States.
 Lincoln County comprises the Brookhaven, MS Micropolitan Statistical Area, which is included in the Jackson–Vicksburg–Brookhaven Combined Statistical Area.
 The county is southwest of the state capital of Jackson.

+History

+2017 shooting

+On May 27, 2017, eight people were fatally shot in a spree shooting across the county by a 35-year-old Willie Cory Godbolt.
+Godbolt was sentenced to death for the murders in March 2024.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 588 sqmi, of which 586 sqmi is land and 2.1 sqmi (0.4%) is water.